Missing or very irregular periods.

 - High prolactin levels: As I said above, this can be caused by a pituitary tumor, a low functioning thyroid (hypothyroidism), higher levels of estrogen due to diet and environmental toxins, certain medications and chronic psychological stress.
 The stress part is important again here because the pituitary gland is in your brain, and of course your brain is the first line of defense when it comes to external sources of stress.
 Needless to say, any kind of chronic stress can affect the functioning of the pituitary gland.

-- Premature ovarian failure: there are a number of causes but chemotherapy and radiation are high on the list, as are other environmental toxins like pesticides and other everyday chemicals.
+- Primary Ovarian Insufficiency: there are a number of causes but chemotherapy and radiation are high on the list, as are other environmental toxins like pesticides and other everyday chemicals.
 Additionally, things like viruses, autoimmune disorders, low thyroid function, low nutrient diets and eating disorders as well as chronic psychological stress.

-What are the symptoms associated with PCOS, Hyperprolactinemia and Premature Ovarian Failure?
+What are the symptoms associated with PCOS, Hyperprolactinemia and Primary Ovarian Insufficiency?

 - No period for 3 months or more, or very irregular periods